Skip to content

 What is the best feature flags software in 2026?

-Based on our analysis of features, user reviews, and overall value, PostHog ranks as the #1 feature flags tool in 2026 with a score of 88/100.
+Based on our analysis of features, user reviews, and overall value, PostHog ranks as the #1 feature flags tool in 2026.
 Other top-rated options include Unleash and Flagsmith.

 Are there free feature flags tools available?